Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 Benefits of Blended Learning

-Blended courses have proven to be among the most popular choices for students at institutions where they are offered.
+Blended course have proven to be among the most popular choices for students at institutions where they are offered (Olson, 2003 cited in Drysdale, Graham, Spring, and Halverson, 2013 and Kaleta, Garnham, and Aycock, 2005).
 At first glance, this popularity seems intuitive because blended courses allow students and faculty to take advantage of much of the flexibility and convenience of an online course while retaining the benefits of the face-to-face classroom experience.

 Although fully online learning has become well established in higher education, many institutions appear to be struggling with conceptualizing and implementing blended learning.
 Yet, where blended courses have succeeded, they have most often done so when strategically aligned with an institution’s mission and goals.
 The development and delivery of blended courses can be used to address a variety of institutional, faculty, and student needs.